Brittany loves looking at tattoo ideas and sharing the best designs out there with others.

-During the 1930's, sailors would often get a rose tattoo to remind them of a special lady back home.
+During the 1930s, sailors would often get a rose tattoo to remind them of a special lady back home.
 This is why the rose became a symbol of love or hope.
 In the decades to follow, the general public began to get inked with a bright, bold rose.
-Often times, a name was added to truly commemorate a wife, girlfriend, or mother.
+Often, a name was added to truly commemorate a wife, girlfriend, or mother.

-Geometric design is gaining traction in the tattoo community.
-With a few simple tweaks and an well placed line, a simple flower tattoo become extraordinary!
+Geometric designs are gaining traction in the tattoo community.
+With a few simple tweaks and a well-placed line, a simple flower tattoo can become extraordinary!

 It's hard to believe that such an explosive trend actually derives from a rich and spiritual past.
-These designs have been around since ancient times and incorporate symbols and shapes that are based in nature.
-Other geometric designs are based in religion.
-For instance, the popular Mandala is rooted in Hindu and Buddhist traditions and represent a perfect balance of harmony and unity.
-Shapes such as a cube is meant to represent stability and the element of earth.
-A tetrahedron is often associated with fire while an icosahedron is connected to water and "going with the flow."
+These designs have been around since ancient times and incorporate symbols and shapes that are based on nature.
+Other geometric designs are based on religion.
+For instance, the popular Mandala is rooted in Hindu and Buddhist traditions and represents a perfect balance of harmony and unity.
+Shapes such as cubes are meant to represent stability and the element of earth.
+A tetrahedron is often associated with fire, while an icosahedron is connected to water and "going with the flow."

 A Beautiful Rose Tattoo

-This tattoo may seem rather bold, but your could always change it's placement for a more subtle effect.
+This tattoo may seem rather bold, but you could always change its placement for a more subtle effect.
 When selecting your first tattoo, you may feel more comfortable with a back or thigh tat rather than an upfront lower arm tattoo.

 A Spunky, Fun Design